Maybe you want to live free from money stress and anxiety. Or, perhaps you’re like me, aggressively investing to grow wealth.

 2. Your Expenses

-You can’t grow wealth until you can first control your expenses.
-Even if you make $900,000 per year.
-Without expense management, expenses will naturally creep up to match your income.
-This is called lifestyle creep, and it is common.
+You can’t grow wealth until you can control expenses.
+Without expense management, expenses will naturally creep to match your income, even if you make $900,000 per year.

 Benefits of expense auditing include: